Toddler Adenoid Removal and Sleep Apnea

 First Visit with the ENT

 The ENT looked at Beckett’s tonsils and adenoids and noticed that they were slightly enlarged.
-We scheduled a sleep study to see just how much it was effecting his sleep and quality of life.
+We scheduled a sleep study to see just how much it was impacting his sleep and quality of life.

 During the sleep study Beckett was hooked up to dozens of cords monitoring his sleep.
 It was a difficult night, for the both of us.